top of page

 About

 Jon was formerly Owner and President of Wanzek Construction, a heavy industrial and renewable energy construction company.
-Currently, Jon is involved in entrepreneurial ventures including film, real estate, ranching, technology, and venture capital.
+Currently, Jon is involved in film, real estate, ranching, technology, and venture capital.

 Jon was born on May 10, 1964, in Medina, North Dakota and raised in Fargo, North Dakota.
 Wanzek participated in Boy Scouts of America in his youth and earned the rank of Eagle Scout at the age of 14.